marcellobardus/erc20-permit-adapter/README.md

 # How it works

 The default assumption is that an infinite allowance is given to Adapter contract.
-The adapter contract exposes a method transfer from which requires a valid signature, if the signature is valid the erc20 transfer goes further.
+The adapter contract exposes a transferFrom method which requires a valid signature, if the signature is valid the erc20 transfer goes further.

 # Goal